perrygeo/simanneal/README.md

 ## Theoretical Example

-Let's say you want to buy up some land to save you favorite animals from development.
+Let's say you want to buy up some land to save your favorite creatures from development pressures.
 You create a list of species, each with a specific conservation target:
 We want to conserve at least 200 acres of beaver habitat, 400 acres of snowy plover habitat, etc.